 Install a Heat Trap

 Heat traps are elements that allow cold water to enter the tank and prevent warm water from escaping through the plumbing.
 New water heaters have heat traps, but older models don’t.
 Heat traps are inexpensive and easy to install, and they save energy and reduce your utility bills.
 If you don’t feel comfortable installing one yourself, hire a service technician to do it for you.

 Do you need help performing any of these tasks or want to discuss water heater installation?
-Give Wood Air Conditioning a call at 903-285-6550 for fast and friendly service.
+Give Wood Air Conditioning & Plumbing a call at 903-285-6550 for fast and friendly service.